pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organizations.md

 To switch to a different organization:

-1. Select the organization  menu at the top of the page.
+1. Select the organization menu at the top of the navigation.
 1. Select your organization name.

 ## Organization Roles